June In The Vegie Patch + Greenhouse

 chooksingreenhouse

-If you don’t have chooks, slash the greencrops down, spread compost, sow a mixed greencrop and scatter the slash back on as mulch.
-Living roots are the fastest way to fertile, stable soils.
+If you don’t have chooks, slash the greencrop down and drag it off the bed.
+Spread a generous layer of compost and/ or vermicastings, sow a mixed greencrop and scatter the slash back on as mulch.
+Living roots are the fastest way to fertile, stable soils – keep them coming.